garden-io/garden/docs/reference/commands.md

-    garden test               # run all tests in the project garden test my-module     # run all tests in the my-module module garden test --name integ  # run all tests with the name 'integ' in the project garden test --name integ* # run all tests with the name starting with 'integ' in the project garden test --force       # force tests to be re-run, even if they've already run successfully garden test --watch       # watch for changes to code
+    garden test               # run all tests in the project garden test my-module     # run all tests in the my-module module garden test --name integ  # run all tests with the name 'integ' in the project garden test --force       # force tests to be re-run, even if they've already run successfully garden test --watch       # watch for changes to code